shabegom/buttons/README.md

 }
 ```

-You can also add the default classes to the class argument.
-There are two defaults: `button-default` and `button-shine`.
-So if you don't like the shine hover effect you can remove it, but keep default styling:
+You can also add the default classes to the class argument: `button-default`.

 \`\`\`button
 name My Default Button Without Shine
 type link
 action https://booked.email
-class button-default
+class button-default myCustomClass
 \`\`\`

 You can add multiple classes to the `class` argument including colors: